rezavai92/leetcode-solution/142. Linked List Cycle II/description.md

 #Description
 <a href="https://leetcode.com/problems/linked-list-cycle-ii/" >Problem Link </a>

-## Floyd Algo :
+## Floyd Cylce Detection Algo :
+for the difference of speed in tortoise and hare , if there is a cycle in the list, at one particular node, the hare and tortoise must meet.
-#### Lemma  : distance from head pointer to loop's beginning point is equal to the distance from the tortoise and hare's intersection point to the beginning of the loop.
+#### Lemma  :
+distance from head pointer to loop's beginning point is equal to the distance from the tortoise and hare's intersection point to the beginning of the loop.
-#### Proof  :
+#### Proof of Lemma  :

 <img src="https://raw.githubusercontent.com/rezavai92/leetcode-solution/main/142.%20Linked%20List%20Cycle%20II/floyd-cycle.png" alt="pic" />